flashsss/CNN_StarTracker/README.md

 </p>

 ## Description
-- This Github will contains the algorithms of GoogLeNet, VGG16, and Alex Net and the comparisson of these three
+- This Github will contains the algorithms of GoogLeNet, VGG16, and Alex Net and the comparisson of these three for application in the star pattern identifying field
 - This code is made and tested in google collaboratory

 ##